-So, you can see you can use the following to make clear on which direction you would like to match:
+So, you can see you can use the following to make clear on which direction you would like to match

-'''

-both: both directions have to match with the given geoip (geopip's) any: one of the directions have to match with the given geoip ('s). dest: if the destination matches with the given geoip. src: the source matches with the given geoip.
+Option Description both Both directions have to match with the given geoip(s) any One of the directions has to match with the given geoip(s). dest If the destination matches with the given geoip. src The source matches with the given geoip.

-'''